Do you think you’ve found a noxious weed? Here is how you can get help to identify and report your find!

 - Avoid collecting plants that have been previously cut or damaged.
 These injuries can alter growth and make them more difficult to identify.

-- When collecting specimens be sure to collect all aspect of the plants.
+- When collecting specimens be sure to collect all aspects of the plants.
 For trees collect branches that include leaves, flowers, and/or fruits.
 Record observations like plant height, location, and site conditions.
 For smaller plants collect the entire plants including the roots!

 - Bring plants in while they are still fresh. wilted samples become exceedingly more difficult to identify as they deteriorate.